jmeowmeow/PixieReport/express-progress/tasks.md

 I suppose a composable layer in the layer list could have (dCols, dRows), or for the pixel dolls we'd know what the dCols would be for each temperature level pixie image.

+Tue 20 Aug 2024 08:26:44 AM PDT

+Spaced out the lat/long navigation links for the "nearby stations" page and it helps a little but the text on mobile is super small.

+Deployed the cache expiration call.
+1 in 10, whenever we're likely to add to the cache, first run an expire().
+This gives us 1 or 2 likely expire() calls per homepage or "stations nearby" fetches.

+Looking at the homepage and nearby, they're missing the descriptive alt text because we don't have it until we run a fetch, and for an image inclusion on the /png endpoint, the browser doesn't get it.

+I guess one could add something in the PNG properties but it's not like the browser would expose that detail in the view.

+Pulling to-dos from earlier: freshness.

+- [ ] Freshness of a METAR report, how old is non-fresh?
+- [ ] Render non-fresh report time how? (hh:mm since?)

+The computed pixie parameters have two dates available.
+* One uses the server date and the raw METAR, which has the UT day-of-month and clock time encoded.
+The "zuluDate" parameter has this information.
+* One is supplied from the parsed report, and is reported with the parameter "dateTimeUTC.utcDate" as a subfield of dateTimeUTC.

+If a decoded report hangs around long enough (which it can!), then you can get wildly different guesses between zuluDate (guesses at current or last month) and utcDate (set when the report is decoded).

+Here's the question behind this comparison: should we prefer a bulk METAR fetch to be less chatty with the public weather servers?
+If so, is that "bulk latest METAR" data all pretty recent, so that we can use zuluDate and a little fiddling around month and year turns?

+The first step is probably wiring a freshness number into the computed params, with a resolution of minutes since report time to server time of param computation.

 ## Weatherpixie.com Features